mamoore1440/Econ-Blog-old2/src/content/notes/HMT.md

   In sum, the S&DF is not a physical field.
 You can not point any of the three: Supply, Demand, or the Field itself.
 The S&DF is simply a way of visualizing how Supply and Demand interact or connect.
 From this visualization we can see how Humans and Matter affect each other over time.

+## Intricacies Of The Model

+### TFP
+  Humans are curious creatures.
+We like to solve problems and engineer solutions.
+We are not happy with being complacent and to explore and learn.
+This drive that exists in all Humans is the drive that pushes us forward.
+Specifically forward through knowledge and by the definiton of knowledge it pushes us through technology.
+Technology is ever expanding, ever encompassing, and undestroyable.
+Once the cat is out of the bag in regards to a specific technology it is really hard to put the cat back it.

+  In academic economics this technological progress is widely considered as the variable TFP.
+At times in academics when working with a specific equation, wether it be labor output, capital output, national output, etc, you may see TFP being assigned the letter 'A'.
+This variable 'A' simply represents technological progress.

+  TFP is not a variable in the model, but it is inheirent in the model.
+As time increases so to will technological understanding.
+As technological understanding increases so to will a Human's ability to manipulate Matter increase.
+This is TFP; Human's ability to manipulate Matter the way we want to.
+They will be able to create things that earlier they didn't know were possible.

+  For example when Humans started understanding the steam engine for the first time we were now able to create factories.
+This was a main precursor for the industrial revolution and thus allowed people to live better lives.

+  TFP advancement let us have phones in our pocket.
+It let us have laptops and computer, rockets and battleships, tanks and satellites, and even steel or silicon chips.
+TFP affects everyone.
+The only reason we live so well in the 21st century compared to the 4th century is TFP advancement.

+  In sum TFP is simply technology.
+As time moves forward TFP so to will TFP and thus a Human's ability to manipulate Matter the way the want.

+### The Frame of Reference Is Ambiguous
+  Because the model is so abstract we can now ignore the intricacies of scale.
+If you want to say a factory is a Supply you can do so even if you are ignoring the fact that factories are made of smaller components like machinery.
+Humans will interact with the factory the same way they interact with a phone: through S&D Connections.
+It doesn't matter that the interaction actually took place in a small way or that the interaction didn't fundamentally change the Supply.
+The scale or frame of reference is whatever you say it should be.
+If you want to look the the molecular level then so be it.
+If you want to look at the building level then so be it.
+What ever you want the frame of reference to be you can make it that.

+  This is also applicable to Time and Demand (Humans).
+All three components of the model do not have an inheirent scale.
+Thus the frame of reference can be what ever you want!

 ## A Quick Overview Of The Model
   There are two main parts to the model so far.
 There is Matter and Humans, and there is the S&DF.
 The physical and the non physical.